 Koonin is well aware of horizontal gene transfer (HGT) and de novo gene origination: mobile genetic elements (MGE) ...genes have been recruited for essential functions at key stages of eukaryotic evolution.
 But where the programming for these functions comes from is not a concern to him.
-If he wants a theory of evolution with testable predictions, may we suggest testing his predictions with quarantined experiments in biology or computer models?Splendor and misery of adaptation, or the importance of neutral null for understanding evolution, by Eugene V. Koonin, doi:10.1186/s12915-016-0338-2, BMC Biology, 23 Dec 2016.
+If he wants a theory of evolution with testable predictions, may we suggest testing them with quarantined experiments in biology or computer models?Splendor and misery of adaptation, or the importance of neutral null for understanding evolution, by Eugene V. Koonin, doi:10.1186/s12915-016-0338-2, BMC Biology, 23 Dec 2016.

 Testing Darwinism versus Cosmic Ancestry and The Evolution Prize are related local webpages.

 Neo-Darwinism: The Current Paradigm has a section with links about Fitness Landscapes.

 New research provides another example of genetic systems older than standard darwinism expects them to be.
 The report also confirms that the studied retroviruses can be transferred across diverse species and become permanently installed into their genomes.
 Genetic programs that look too old, and horizontal gene transfer (HGT) by viruses are phenomena that surprise darwinism and support cosmic ancestry.Ancient retroviruses emerged half a billion years ago, by Carrie Arnold, Nature, 10 Jan 2017, re: